skylerberg/resu/doc/pages/tutorials/extension.rst

 our code with the Resu command line tool.
 First we will create a new file called ``my_template.py`` and create a new template.
 This template will be a minimal version of the default template.
-To create and integrate your own unique template, see how to :doc:`tutorials_template`.
+To create and integrate your own unique template, see how to :doc:`template`.

 Create a file called ``my_template.py`` with the following content.